eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Analyzer-pages/Lexer.md

 Important functions:

 - `nextToken()`
 Implements the main functionality: lexing and emitting tokens.
 Before lexing, the function uses the right input stream (either the source code or `AINSERT` buffer if not empty).
 After choosing the right input source, the lexer emits a token.
 HLASM introduces a *continuation* symbol (an arbitrary non-blank symbol in the continuation column) that breaks one logical line into two or more source-code lines.
-The end of one logical line indicates an `EOLLN` token.
-This token is important for further (syntactic and semantic) analysis.

 - `create_token()`
 Creates a token of a given type.
 The lexer’s internal state gives the position of the token.